DivineOmega/uxdm-eloquent/README.md

 # UXDM Eloquent

-The UXDM Eloquent package provides a UXDM source and destination for the Elouquent ORM, commonly used in Laravel projects.
+The UXDM Eloquent package provides a UXDM source and destination for the Eloquent ORM, commonly used in Laravel projects.

 ## Installation